 To cater to a growing community of Catholics in the area, a new parish hall that would accommodate the people was built in 1997.
 More than the physical infrastructure, the Church community started to blossom with the introduction of various initiatives such as the formation of the Divine Mercy Group in 2002, Christian Meditation Group in 2003 and Apostleship of Prayer in 2004.
 An outreach to the migrant community started in 2008 and was renamed the Parish Befriender Group in 2010.

-Today, under Father Edmund Chong as our parish priest, let us always remember where we have come from, never to take our faith for granted and let what has been hard won be drowned in a flood of materialism, indifferentism and ingratitude.
-St Joseph, guardian of the Holy Church of God, pray for us!
+Father Edmund Chong, then parish priest, said “Let us always remember where we have come from, never to take our faith for granted and let what has been hard won be drowned in a flood of materialism, indifferentism and ingratitude.
+St Joseph, guardian of the Holy Church of God, pray for us!”

 Click on the images to view the gallery.